IntelligentRoboticsLabs/topological_navigation/topological_map_creator/README.md

 # Topological Map Creator
 **Topological Map Creator simplifies the task of build a topological map of a scenario.**

 Using this tool you could create in a simple way a topological map with waypoints and doors.
-The output of the tool will be a .yaml file that could be use by the ([topological_navigation] (https://gitlab.com/fmrico/topological_navigation/tree/develop))
+The output of the tool will be a .yaml file that could be use by the **topological_navigation**.

 ## Packages